-1. Introduction 2.
-Purpose and positioning of the security conformity assessment scheme to be established4 2.1.
+1. Introduction1 2.
+Purpose and positioning of the security conformity assessment scheme to be established $\dots 4$ 2.1.
 Necessity and Purpose of the Scheme 2.2.
-Positioning the Scheme.
-5 2.3.
+Positioning the Scheme 2.3.
 Initial Target of the Scheme 3.
 The Security Conformity Assessment Scheme to be Established6 3.1.
 Operational Structure of the Scheme 3.2.
 Scope of Products Covered by the Scheme 3.3.
-Conformity Assessment Levels in the Scheme 3.4 Se curity Requirements, Conformance Criteria, and Evaluation Procedures in the Scheme 9 3.5 Entities that Perform Conformity Assessment in the Scheme 3.6 Implications of the Label 3.7 Mechanisms for Ensuring Label Reliability 3.8 Mechanisms for Cooperation with Related Institutions, Domestic and International Schemes17 3.8 Promotion for Reflection in Procurement Requirements of Organizations 3.8 3.2 Collaboration with Industry Associations and WGs on Schemes in Specific Sectors 3.8 3.3 Collaboration with Other Countries' Schemes 4 Measures for Scheme Growth 4.1 Measures to Promote Label Acquisition by IoT Product Vendors 4.2 Measures to Promote the Scheme to Procurers and End-users 4.3 Support Measures for Independent Test Laboratories and Testing service providers 4.4 Measures to Secure Resources to Address Risks 4.5 Measures to Improve Efficiency of the Entire Scheme 5 Outlook and Schedules for Future Consideration
+Conformity Assessment Levels in the Scheme 3.4 Security Requirements, Conformance Criteria, and Evaluation Procedures in the Scheme9 3.5 Entities that Perform Conformity Assessment in the Scheme 3.6 Implications of the Label15 3.7 Mechanisms for Ensuring Label Reliability15 3.8 Mechanisms for Cooperation with Related Institutions, Domestic and International Schemes17 3.8 Promotion for Reflection in Procurement Requirements of Organizations 3.8 Collaboration with Industry Associations and WGs on Schemes in Specific Sectors 3.8 Collaboration with Other Countries' Schemes 4.
+Measures for Scheme Growth 4.1 Measures to Promote Label Acquisition by IoT Product Vendors 4.2 Measures to Promote the Scheme to Procurers and End-users 4.3 Support Measures for Independent Test Laboratories and Testing Service Providers 4.4 Measures to Secure Resources to Address Risks 4.5 Measures to Improve Efficiency of the Entire Scheme 5.
+Outlook and Schedules for Future Consideration25

-Attachment: List of Supporting Organizations Related to IoT Product Vendors

-Annex: ☆1 Security Requirements and Conformance Criteria
+Attachment: List of Supporting Organizations Related to IoT Product Vendors Annex: STAR-1 Security Requirements and Conformance Criteria

-Introduction
+1. Introduction

-The number of IoT products connected to the Internet is increasing rapidly; according to the Ministry of Internal Affairs and Communications' 2023 White Paper on Information and Communications in Japan1, the number of IoT products worldwide is expected to continue to grow, reaching 39.9 billion by 2024 and 44 billion by 2025.
+The number of IoT products connected to the Internet is increasing rapidly; according to the Ministry of Internal Affairs and Communications' 2023 White Paper on Information and Communications in Japan, the number of IoT products worldwide is expected to continue to grow, reaching 39.9 billion by 2024 and 44 billion by 2025.
 As the number of IoT products increases, so does the number of cyber threats that target their vulnerabilities, which is why countries including Japan are making efforts to ensure security of IoT products.
 Major efforts in other countries include the following:

-- In the U.S., a NPRM (Notice of Proposed Rule Making)2 was proposed from August to October 2023 for the U.S. Cyber Trust Mark3, a voluntary cybersecurity labeling scheme originally proposed for consumer IoT devices.
-The scheme is expected to launch during 2024 and individual security requirements are expected to be defined for certain devices such as consumer grade routers and smart meters. - In the EU, the draft Cyber Resilience Act4, which introduces mandatory requirements for products with digital elements placed on the EU market with some exceptions, was proposed in September 2022 and reached a provisional agreement by the European Council and the European Parliament in November 20235.
-The Act includes cybersecurity requirements for design, development and production before placing products on the EU market, as well as requirements to report actively exploited vulnerabilities and incidents after the product has been placed on the market, among others. - In the UK, the PSTI Act6, which requires manufacturers etc. of consumer connectable products to provide a statement of compliance that they and their products meet relevant minimum security requirements, was passed in December 2022.
-Following the signing into law of a regulation in September 2023, the regime is scheduled to come into effect in April 2024.
+- In the U.S., a Final Rule was published in July 2024 for the U.S. Cyber Trust Mark, a voluntary cybersecurity labeling scheme for wireless consumer IoT products.
+The scheme is expected to launch during 2024 and individual security requirements are expected to be defined for certain devices such as consumer grade routers and smart meters. - In the EU, the Cyber Resilience Act, which introduces mandatory requirements for products with digital elements placed on the EU market with some exceptions, was first proposed in September 2022.
+The Act includes cybersecurity requirements for design, development and production before placing products on the EU market, as well as requirements to report actively exploited vulnerabilities and incidents after the product has been placed on the market, among others.
+It is set to enter into force in the second half of 2024 and will become mandatory by 2027 with the exception of reporting requirements. - In the UK, the PSTI Act, which requires manufacturers etc. of consumer connectable products to provide a statement of compliance that they and their products meet relevant minimum security requirements, was passed in December 2022.
+Following the signing into law of a regulation in September 2023, the regime is in effect since April 2024. - Singapore launched a voluntary Cybersecurity Labelling Scheme for consumer IoT devices in October 2020, which mutually recognizes with similar schemes in Germany and Finland.